-- 22. An interpretation clause is added to Article 59 of the Convention with regard to terms such as "State", "State Party" and other State-specific concepts (paragraph 2.d and e); this avoids amending the substantive provisions of the Convention and the Protocols, thereby maintaining their readability.
+- 22. Three interpretation clauses are added to [Article 59 of the Convention][the Accession Agreement].
+This avoids amending the substantive provisions of the Convention and the Protocols, thereby maintaining their readability.
 All of the Protocols provide that their substantive provisions shall be regarded as additional articles to the Convention, and that all the provisions of the latter shall apply accordingly; this clarifies the accessory nature of the Protocols to the Convention.
-It follows that the general interpretation clause added to the Convention will also apply to the Protocols without their needing to be amended to that effect. - 23.
-By virtue of paragraph 2.d, various terms that explicitly refer to "States" as High Contracting Parties to the Convention (that is, "State", "State Party", "States" or "States Parties") will, after the accession, be understood as referring also to the EU as a High Contracting Party. - 24.
-Paragraph 2.e then addresses other terms in the Convention and the Protocols that refer more generally to the concept of a State, or to certain elements thereof ("national security", 10
+It follows that these general interpretation clauses will also apply to the Protocols without their needing to be amended to that effect. - 23.
+By virtue of the first indent of paragraph ..., various terms that explicitly refer to "States" as High Contracting Parties to the Convention (that is, "State", "State Party", "States" or "States Parties") will, after the accession, be understood as referring also to the EU as a High Contracting Party.
+The second indent of paragraph ... contains a further list of terms which refer more generally to the concept of a State or to certain elements thereof.
+The inclusion of the terms 'national law', 'national laws', 'national authority' and 'domestic' in that list is justified since those terms should be understood as referring to the internal legal order of a High Contracting Party.
+The inclusion of the term 'administration of the State' in that list is justified since pursuant to Articles 298 and 336 of the TFEU, the institutions, bodies, offices and agencies of the EU have the support of a public administration and of a civil service.
+The last indent of paragraph ... addresses terms which are contained in provisions of the Convention and certain Protocols dealing with the justification of restrictions placed on the exercise of certain rights guaranteed by those instruments ('national security', 'economic well-being of the country', 'territorial integrity' and 'life of the nation').
+Those terms will be understood with regard to situations relating to the member States of the European Union, irrespective of whether the European Union is the sole respondent in a case or a co-respondent in a case brought against those member States6.
+As regards the application to the EU of the expression "life of the nation", it was noted that it may be interpreted as allowing the EU to take measures derogating from its obligations under the Convention in relation to measures taken by one if its member States in time of emergency in accordance with Article 15 of the Convention.

-8. See also, in this respect Court of Justice of the European Communities, opinion 1/91 of the of 14 December 1991 and opinion 1/92 of 10 April 1992.
+5. See also, in this respect Court of Justice of the European Communities, opinion 1/91 of 14 December 1991 and opinion 1/92 of 10 April 1992.